tjcdev/ml-cheatsheets/DEEP_LEARNING.md

     - Max-Pooling: enables our CNN to detect an image when presented with modification.
     - Flattening: Flatten the data into an array so CNN can read it.
     - Full Connection: The hidden layer, which also calculates the loss function for our model.
+    - Batch Normalisation: Method to make NNs faster and mode stable through normalisation the layer's inputs by recentering and re-scaling.

 ### Recurrent Neural Network